Skip to content

 Conditions

-To solve Eq.
-(1) in a given region, it is necessary to specify boundary conditions at the boundaries of this region.
+To solve the governing equation in a given region, it is necessary to specify boundary conditions at the boundaries of this region.
 In addition, it may be necessary to specify a specific distribution of electric charges or to fix the electrical potential at a specific point within the volume of interest.
 For all these cases, we can use the following list of supported conditions:

 Name Supported Entities Description